 Neighbours of Logan

-Do you want to live in a neighbourhood where kids play together, people put your bins out if you're away and check in if something suspicious is happening?
+Do you want to live in a neighbourhood where kids play together, people put your bins out when you're away and check in if something suspicious is happening?
 You can have that, but you might need to take steps to create it.

-“In our neighbourhood, we all look out for each other when we aren’t home.
+In our neighbourhood, we all look out for each other when we are not home.
 We help each other when needed and show support.
-When we first moved in four years ago our neighbours all brought us cooked food for days!”
-Logan resident
+When we first moved in four years ago our neighbours all brought us cooked food for days!
+Logan Resident.

-You can make the first move!
+Make your first move!
 Check out these tips for building community in your neighbourhood (PDF 272 KB).

 Download a free Say Hello! connection card (PDF 246 KB) and pop it in your neighbours’ mailbox.

-Visit the Neighbour Day website for more inspiration on ways you can create local connections in your neighbourhood and free resources, including toolkits, invitations, event marker signs, name tags (and more!).
+Visit the Neighbour Day website for more inspiration on ways you can create local connections in your neighbourhood and free resources, including toolkits, invitations, event marker signs, name tags (and more).